The African Agricultural Technology Foundation founded in 2003 is a not-for-profit organization whose vision is a prosperous and a food secure Africa.

 The Asian Development Bank (ADB) helps its developing member countries (DMCs) tackle poverty by providing loans, technical assistance and grants for a broad range of development activities.
 ADB is currently piloting an assisted broker model to facilitate the transfer of low-carbon technologies in the Asia-Pacific region through a matchmaking mechanism.

 The project will provide services to help facilitate LCT transfer transactions including: (1) pre-qualification of counterparties and technologies as well as active identification and pitching of transactions that can create value for both technology holders and acquirers; (2) transaction-structuring and negotiation support; (3) regulatory and legal support in DMCs; (4) advice on dispute resolution procedures; and (5) potential access to transaction financing.

 The Association of University Technology Managers (AUTM) is a nonprofit organization with an international membership of more than 3,200 technology managers and business executives.
 AUTM members — managers of intellectual property, one of the most active growth sectors of the global economy —come from more than 300 universities, research institutions and teaching hospitals as well as numerous businesses and government organizations.
 AUTM offers numerous opportunities to get together in person throughout the year.
-The AUTM Annual Meeting takes place Feb.
-19-22 in San Francisco, CA and features academic institutions from all over the world and numerous industry representatives.
-All AUTM meetings provide ample time and resources to conduct licensing deals.
+The AUTM Annual Meetings provide ample time and resources to conduct licensing deals.

 The Center for Intellectual Property and Information Technology Law (CIPIT) is a training and research center at Strathmore Law School in Nairobi, Kenya.